AhnafTajwar/AhnafTajwar/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-A lifelong curiosity about how things work, sparked by childhood reading, seeded my deep interest in science.
-Biology was especially fascinating during my SSC and HSC years, and I became excited by genetic engineering's potential to not just understand life, but also reshape it – that’s what led me to study Genetic Engineering and Biotechnology.
+A lifelong curiosity about how things work seeded my deep interest in science.
+Being glued to books like they're portals to other worlds, I found Biology to be increasingly fascinating over my school years, and I became excited by the potential to not just understand life, but also reshape it – that’s what led me to study Genetic Engineering and Biotechnology.

 At university, I gained a solid understanding of molecular biology, biotechnology, genetics, microbiology, and biochemistry, along with hands-on skill in lab techniques like recombinant DNA technology, microbial assays, plant sample extraction, and TLC bioautography.